gbaeke/aks-deep-dive/kustomize/00-get-started/README.md

   - debug-pod.yaml
 ```

 Note that the original YAML files will not be modified.
 The original files do not include a namespace.
-So we have to added it to the `kustomization.yaml` file.
+So we have added it to the `kustomization.yaml` file.
 Here is the original `service.yaml` without a namespace:

 ```yaml
 kind: Service